17 Ways to Land Your Very First Paying Side Hustle Client

 1. Tell Yo Friends

-I was very shy when I first started my freelance writing hustle.
+I was very shy when I first started my freelance writing side hustle.
 I didn’t want any of my family or friends to know I was doing it because I assumed they would think it was a futile pipe dream.

 But I found out to make extra money from any business, you need to bust out of your shell.